Elyse Tonna

 Position: Curator

 A solo exhibition by Matthew Attard at Valletta Contemporary, Malta.
 Deriving from the phrase: rajt ma rajtx … smajt ma smajtx, the title hints at a code of silence behaviour commonly known as omertà.
-Additionally, it is an invitation to take on a playful, yet critical approach to interpreting socio-political contexts.
-The intentional modification to the original phrase makes a direct reference to Matthew’s artistic practice, who is in constant dialogue with an eye-tracker.
-The latter transforms eye movements to machine-generated data, which is in turn moulded by the artist himself, reinforcing a fictitious techno-symbiosis characterization through a creative practice that links the eye-tracker to modes of contemporary drawing.
+Additionally, it is an invitation to adopt a playful, yet critical approach to interpreting socio-political contexts.
+The intentional modification to the original phrase directly references Matthew’s artistic practice, who is in constant dialogue with an eye-tracker.
+This device transforms eye movements into machine-generated data, which is then shaped by the artist himself, reinforcing a fictitious techno-symbiosis characterisation through a creative practice that links the eye-tracker to modes of contemporary drawing.

-Throughout the exhibition, the eye-tracker brought to the forefront widespread local realities bound with ongoing complexities related to identity and context.
-Adopting a tongue-and-cheek approach, the exhibition featured a number of site-specific interventions stemming from eye drawing performances manifested in particular contexts.
+Throughout the exhibition, the eye-tracker highlighted widespread local realities intertwined with ongoing complexities related to identity and context.
+Adopting a tongue-in-cheek approach, the exhibition featured a number of site-specific interventions stemming from eye drawing performances manifested in particular contexts.

 SPRING Programme for Emerging Artists by the Gabriel Caruana Foundation